-The SFC Project is a partnership between the RI Department of Children, Youth and Families (DCYF) and the Blackstone Valley Advocacy Center, RI Coalition Against Domestic Violence, and the Family Care Community Partnerships (FCCP).
+The SFC Project is a partnership between the RI Department of Children, Youth and Families (DCYF), Blackstone Valley Advocacy Center, RI Coalition Against Domestic Violence, and the Family Care Community Partnerships (FCCP).
 Together, we are working together to help families and children touched by domestic violence.
 The purpose of the program is to keep all members of the family safe by providing crisis intervention, support and referrals to appropriate services.

 If DCYF is investigating my family because I am a victim of domestic violence, will my children be taken from me?